San Jose Mayor Matt Mahan enters 2026 California governor's race

 "We're the safest big city in the nation.
 We're getting people indoors faster than any other city on the West Coast.
 And by reducing barriers, we have thousands of new homes for working families now under construction.
 We need a leader who will fix our problems while fighting to protect our values.
 We need a leader focused on results," the mayor added.

+"Having California go it alone on a wealth tax is incredibly risky, and it particularly threatens the industry that my community, San Jose, Silicon Valley, relies on," Mahan told CBS News Bay Area in an interview on Jan.
+8.

+The tax is being proposed by the Service Employees International Union-United Healthcare Workers West union.

-A native of Watsonville, the 43-year-old was previously a public-school teacher in East San Jose and a founder of two tech startups before entering politics.
-Mahan was first elected to the city council in 2020 and was elected mayor two years later.
+A native of Watsonville in Santa Cruz County, the 43-year-old was previously a public-school teacher in East San Jose and a founder of two tech startups before entering politics.
+Mahan was first elected to the San Jose City Council in 2020 and was elected mayor two years later.

 Mahan, a Democrat, joins a crowded field ahead of the June primary, in which the top two candidates regardless of party advance to the November general election.

+Following his announcement, Mahan received an endorsement from Rep. Sam Liccardo (D-San Jose), who was the city's previous mayor.

+"Leading one of California's largest cities tests you in ways few jobs do.
+Sacramento needs a leader who has governed under pressure, balanced a budget, and delivered results.
+That's San José Mayor Matt Mahan," Liccardo said in a statement.

-Other Democratic candidates who are running include former U.S. Health and Human Services Secretary Xavier Becerra, former Rep. Katie Porter, entrepreneur Tom Steyer, Rep. Eric Swallwell, state schools' superintendent Tony Thurmond, former Los Angeles Mayor Antonio Villaraigosa and former state controller Betty Yee.
+Other Democratic candidates who are running include former U.S. Health and Human Services Secretary Xavier Becerra, who also served as state attorney general and in Congress; former Orange County Rep. Katie Porter; billionaire environmental activist Tom Steyer; Rep. Eric Swalwell of Dublin; state Superintendent of Schools Tony Thurmond; former Los Angeles Mayor Antonio Villaraigosa and former state Controller Betty Yee.

 On the Republican side, Riverside Co.
 Sheriff Chad Bianco and political commentator Steve Hilton are running.